NBKRedSpy/QM_MouseMoveTransfer/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_MouseMoveTransfer

 # Credits
+* Special thanks to Crynano for his excellent Mod Configuration Menu.

-Thanks to Discord users Kashmyrr and Raigir for the mod idea.
+* Thanks to Discord users Kashmyrr and Raigir for the mod idea.

 # Change Log
+## 1.4.0
+* MCM integration

 ## 1.3.0
 * Added the "move to recycler" functionality.